End of Season 3 PvP Metagame Insights

 - Evoker

-- Devastation: Consistently strong, pairing well with cleave melee such as DH, finishing in the A+ tier.
+- Devastation: A tier, pairing well with cleave melee such as Havoc DH in A+ comps.

-- Augmentation: Less favorable in competitive settings, occupying the lower tier.
+- Augmentation: Less favoured in solo-push competitive settings; occupied the lower tier in 3v3.

 Hunter Dominance